ChimeraOS/chimeraos/BUILDING.md

 ```
 if ! frzr-deploy https://gamer-os.github.io/gamer-os/repos/default; then
 ```
-- Follow the instructions in the [README](https://github.com/gamer-os/install-media/blob/master/README.md) to build the ISO
+- Follow the instructions in the [README](https://github.com/gamer-os/install-media/blob/master/README.md) of the install-media repo to build the ISO